evanx/redex/README.md

 Each processor is configured via a YAML file in the Redix `configDir.`

-The naming convention of the processor is a colon notation e.g. `builtin:FileImporter:default.`
+The naming convention of the processor is a dot notation e.g. `builtin.FileImporter.default.`

-This is the module, JavaScript class, and its distinguishing instance name.
+This is its Node module, JavaScript class, and finally its distinguishing instance name.

-The "module" enables custom and third-party processors e.g. a `myredix:FancyProcessor` where `myredix` is an `npm` module which exports a `FancyProcessor` class.
+The "module" enables custom and third-party processors e.g. a `myredix.FancyProcessor` where `myredix` is an `npm` module which exports a `FancyProcessor` class.

 The distinguishing name enables multiple instances of the same processor class, configured for different purposes.

 ## Messages